Frequently Asked Questions

 What is Bridge Communities?

 Based in Glen Ellyn, a western suburb of Chicago, Bridge Communities offers transitional housing and support services to homeless families that live and work in DuPage County.
-Founded in 1988 by community volunteers Mark Milligan and Bob Wahlgren, Bridge has grown to include nearly 100 units of transitional housing and 18 shared-equity home ownership condominium units.
+Founded in 1988 by community volunteers Mark Milligan and Bob Wahlgren, Bridge has grown to include more than 100 units of transitional housing.

 What is transitional housing?